Scalar field perturbations in Non-commutative Schwarzschild spacetime: Comparative analysis and Upper bound on non-commutativity: First scenario: Non-minimal coupling to Ricci scalar

-Due to the loss of energy in the black hole dissipative system, the damping rate of the modes increases with $n$ which is depicted by the monotonic growth of $-\text{Im}[\omega]$ in the right panel of Fig.~(\ref{f2}).
-In spite of the real part, where the influence of $\theta$ is pronounced, especially at larger $n$, it is shown that the imaginary part remains almost insensitive to the NC corrections within the considered range of parameters.
-In a similar manner, we have plotted the \(\text{Re}[\omega]\) and $-\text{Im}[\omega]$ parts of QNMs for different values of the non-minimal coupling constant \(\zeta\) in Fig.~(\ref{f3}).
-According to the left panel for small overtone numbers, the effects of \(\zeta\) is negligible, \ie the coupling has little influence on the oscillation frequency.
-However, as \(n\) increases, a monotonic decrease in \(\text{Re}[\omega]\) is observed.
-The right panel shows that \(\zeta\) does not have a very sharp effect on the imaginary part of the QNMs just as seen for $\theta$ in Fig.~(\ref{f2}).
+Similarly, Fig.~(\ref{f3}) presents the real and imaginary parts of the QNMs for different values of the non-minimal coupling constant $\zeta$.
+As seen in the left panel, the effect of $\zeta$ is negligible for small overtone numbers, indicating that the coupling has little influence on the oscillation frequency at low $n$.
+However, as $n$ increases, $\text{Re}[\omega]$ decreases monotonically.
+The right panel shows that, much like $\theta$ in Fig.~(\ref{f2}), $\zeta$ does not have a strong effect on the imaginary part of the QNMs.

-In Fig.~(\ref{f4}), the effect of mass \(\mu\) on the QNM frequencies has been considered.
-From the left panel the dependence on mass begins from the fundamental mode (\(n = 0\)), unlike the behavior occurred for parameters \(\zeta\) and \(\theta\).
-This behavior indicates that \(\mu\) plays a more direct role in shaping the spectral structure by modifying the effective potential or background geometry in a way that affects the oscillatory features.
-Meanwhile, for \(-\text{Im}[\omega]\) on the right panel, there is no sensitivity on the mass with no affect on the damping rate.
+Fig.~(\ref{f4}) illustrates the effect of the scalar field mass $\mu$ on the QNM frequencies.
+As shown in the left panel, the dependence on $\mu$ already appears at the fundamental mode ($n = 0$), in contrast to the behavior observed for the parameters $\zeta$ and $\theta$, which only become significant at higher overtones.
+This indicates that $\mu$ plays a more direct role in shaping the spectral structure by modifying the effective potential.
+Meanwhile, as seen in the right panel, $-\text{Im}[\omega]$ exhibits no sensitivity to the mass, implying that the damping rate remains unaffected by $\mu$.